jsk389/jsk389.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* MPhys. in Physics, University of Warwick, 2013
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Astrophysics, University of Birmingham, 2017

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2012: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
+  * URSS project scheme
+  * Using data from the LHCb experiment at CERN to search for rare particle decays
-  * Supervisor: Professor Git
+  * Supervisor: Dr Michal Kreps

-* Fall 2015: Research Assistant
+* Summer 2011: Summer Intern
-  * Github University
+  * CGG Veritas
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Worked as part of a team given the task of processing seismic data.

 Skills
 ======